sizovs/unsuck-java/README.md

 I don’t buy into the "fully isolated unit tests" craze that leads to over-mocking and fragile, useless tests.
 A repository is better tested via an in-memory database.
 A controller is better tested through WebMVC to verify (de)serialization and exception handling.
 A class that interacts with the file system should use an in-memory file system (e.g., Jimfs).
 A class that sends emails via SMTP should use an in-memory SMTP server (e.g., GreenMail).
 A class that interacts with an external system should use a test double (e.g., WireMock).
 A domain object, if well-designed, can usually be tested in full isolation without running Spring.

 Write **valuable tests**.
 Valuable tests are worth optimizing.
 Optimize them by buying better hardware, parallelization, ditching low-value tests.
 It’s better to have fewer valuable tests than many useless tests.

+P.S.
+Whether you test first or test last doesn't matter.
+What matters is good design paired with good tests.
+How you get there is up to you.